-"Competing to Win" is the blueprint for how our industry will engage on policy in 2022 and in the years ahead, building on policy successes of recent years and seizing on new opportunities.
-It is part of our vision for a prosperous decade, through 2030 and beyond, and we welcome policymakers in Washington, D.C., and across the country to help us make that vision a reality.
+"Competing to Win" is the blueprint for how our industry will engage on policy in 2022, 2023 and in the years ahead, building on policy successes of recent years and seizing on new opportunities.
+It is the path for bringing our country together around shared values and a unity of purpose.
+And it is filled with ideas that policymakers could pursue immediately.
+We know the challenges.
+We know the solutions.
+Now we need action.